mpv-player/mpv/DOCS/man/en/input.rst

 ``vf`` (RW)
     See ``--vf`` and the ``vf`` command.

+``seekable``
+    Return whether it's generally possible to seek in the current file.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be